DragonMinded/PyStreaming/README.md

 ```

 There are a few things you wil want to modify in this file.
 For starters, if you
-aren't using a DNS entry, get rid of the `server_name` entry.
+aren't using DNS, get rid of the `server_name` entry.
 If you are, make
 sure this setting matches your domain name.
 Next, its important that the port in
-the `proxy_pass` settings matches the port you ran your `app.py` script with.
+both `proxy_pass` settings matches the port you ran your `app.py` script with.
 This should match the port in your `nginx.conf` as well.
 Finally, make sure the
 directory you chose to put HLS files in matches the `root` option. nginx is a bit
 weird here, since `/hls` is a subdirectory, you give it the parent of the option
 you specified in your `nginx.conf` and `config.yaml` files.
-So if you chose `/a/b/hls`
+So if you chose `/path/to/hls`
-as your HLS file location, you would put `/a/b` in the `root` option above.
+as your HLS file location, you would put `/path/to` in the `root` option above.
 Make
-sure that the directory you chose is readable/writeable by both the nginx username
+sure that the directory you chose is readable/writeable by both the nginx user
-and the username you are running `app.py` under.
+and the user you are running `app.py` under.

 Once you set this up, you will want to run `app.py` again, this time with a slightly
 different set of arguments: